The Greenway

 • City staff is working on several applications for potential funding.

-• KLG Engineering is working on a building design that can be advertised for bids.
+• KLJ Engineering is working on a building design that can be advertised for bids.

 • Tree removals to open up the area for work will begin later in the season.